azdabat/Composite-Threat-Hunting-Rules/README.md

 - Host process execution → identity log transaction
 - API call telemetry → artifact registry/file telemetry
 - SMB/Service lateral movement → WMI/DCOM lateral movement
 - DNS protocol telemetry → HTTP protocol telemetry

-### Rule 1 — Split only when the **Minimum Truth Anchor** changes
+### Caveats For when we - Split only when the **Minimum Truth Anchor** changes

 Split a composite when the *non-negotiable baseline event* changes in mechanism.

 The **Minimum Truth Anchor** is the single unavoidable attacker action the rule is built on.

-✅ Reinforcement signals may cross telemetry surfaces (process, registry, file, network)
+ Reinforcement signals may cross telemetry surfaces (process, registry, file, network)
 **as long as they remain optional and do not replace the baseline truth.**

 ---